nsc-norway/pipeline/tests/README.txt

 scripts.
 Some additional tests (near the top of the file) are more integrated with the framework, and work more like unit tests.

+LIMS integration is not tested whatsoever.
+This is too complex to implement right now, and the goal is anyway to have a shared code path for LIMS and non-LIMS modes where possible.

 ### Files ###